Chocolate Spot of Faba Bean

-Sometimes, red-legged earth mite damage can be mistaken for chocolate spot (Figure 3).
-This starts as silvery patches which become red-brown, similar in colour to chocolate spot but form large irregularly-shaped areas.
+Sometimes, red-legged earth mite damage can be mistaken for chocolate spot (figure 4).
+This starts as silvery patches that become red-brown (similar in colour to chocolate spot) but form large irregularly-shaped areas.
 Red-legged earth mite damage usually occurs during the seedling stage and on the lower leaves.

 Chocolate spot occurs in all areas where faba beans are grown, causing losses ranging from minor to complete failure of a crop.
 Loss depends on the severity of infection, the time at which infection occurred, and the amount of spring rainfall.

 In unprotected crops, the disease can reduce yields by 30-50 per cent under conditions favourable for disease development.
 In addition, seed from badly affected plants may have a reddish-brown discolouration, which lowers its market value.

 An integrated approach is the key to successful management of chocolate spot blight in faba bean.
 Foliar sprays provide excellent disease control even in susceptible varieties but must be applied before rain or wet periods to be effective.

 Select the variety with the highest level of resistance to the important disease risk in your district.
 See the Victorian Winter Crop Summary for more information on resistant varieties.

 Aim to use the 'cleanest' seed possible with less than 10 per cent, preferably zero, seed infection with Botrytis.
 Seed should be sourced from the 'cleanest' crops.
 Old, frosted or damaged seed may have reduced germination and reduced vigour.
 Follow the recommended sowing rates for your district, and remember that sowing rates may vary between varieties.

 Treat all seed with a seed dressing registered for chocolate spot control.